 The Campus Security Authorities (CSAs) operate in partnership with the OP.
-CSAs report to the Clery Compliance Officer.
+CSAs report to the CCO.
 CSAs assist in preserving public peace and order, and serve to protect all LAPU personnel, students, and property from crime and safety hazards.
 LAPU developed the Security Access and Maintenance of Campus Facilities Policy in support of these efforts.
-Access to LAPU facilities is by key/key card access, or by admittance via the onsite security guard.
+Access to LAPU facilities is by key/key card access.
 These systems allow LAPU to control building access providing another layer of safety for faculty, staff, and students.
 All locks, keys, and access cards at LAPU are the sole property of LAPU.
 LAPU reserves the right to change locks, keys, and access codes as needed.
 No one may place a lock that is not a part of LAPU's master key system on any LAPU interior or exterior door or other locked access point that is not authorized by the CCO.
 All employee keys, access codes, and access cards must be returned to LAPU upon termination of employment.
 Students do not have keys, access codes, or access cards to LAPU.